 ϟϟ-Panzergrenadier-Regiment 25 (Norrey-en-Bessin)

-Image: Before the Infantry and Panzers of the Waffen-SS moving out from Rots.
-At the late morning on June 9 1944, an attack was planned to seize La Villeneuve, as a starting point for a future offensive up North of 12.SS-Panzer-Division Hitlerjugend.
+Image: An unidentified Waffen-SS grenadier wearing the distinctive SS camouflage smock.
+The picture is taken before the infantry and panzers of the Waffen-SS moving out from Rots.
+At the late morning on June 9 1944, an attack was planned to seize La Villeneuve, as a starting point for a future offensive up north of 12.SS-Panzer-Division Hitlerjugend.
 The photographer of this series of well known photographs in Normandy is taken by the famous SS-Kriegsberichter Wilfried Woscidlo (1905 – 1990).
 He served with SS-Standarte Kurt Eggers both in the Soviet Union and in Normandy.
 Scan: Stuttgarter Illustrierte Nr 25 (1944).